taygunkara/taygunkara/README.md

 ## About Me

-I am a passionate Software Test Engineer with a background in Mechatronics Engineering.
-After graduating in 2019, I co-founded an e-commerce startup where I developed and managed the entire testing process—from creating manual test scenarios and reporting bugs to automating UI and API tests using Java, Selenium, and Rest Assured.
-I later expanded my experience by working on both B2B and B2C e-commerce platforms, implementing responsive design tests and integrating automated test frameworks with CI/CD tools like Jenkins.
+I’m a dedicated Software Test Engineer with a background in Mechatronics Engineering and a strong passion for building reliable and maintainable test systems.

+After graduating in 2019, I co-founded an e-commerce startup, where I identified the need for software testing and took full responsibility for the testing process.
+I started with manual test cases and bug reporting, and later built a UI automation framework using Java and Selenium, focusing on critical flows like payment and cross-browser compatibility.

+In my second role at a B2B/B2C e-commerce business, I led both manual and automated test efforts.
+I implemented a hybrid testing strategy combining Selenium (for UI and responsive design testing) and REST-assured (for API setup and preconditions).
+I created modular, reusable automation scripts following the Page Object Model and integrated them into Jenkins pipelines to ensure continuous feedback and test reliability.

+I pay close attention to user experience in responsive design testing—simulating different screen sizes, verifying element behavior, and ensuring accessibility across devices.
+My approach includes strong bug tracking/reporting practices using tools like Trello and Jira.

-I continuously upgrade my skills through certifications and specialized courses, and I’m eager to contribute my expertise in test automation and quality assurance to new, dynamic projects.
+I actively pursue growth through certifications (ISTQB), hands-on projects, and bootcamps.
+I’m currently seeking opportunities where I can apply my testing knowledge and contribute to scalable and efficient quality assurance solutions.

 ## Technical Skills